QwikDev/qwik/packages/qwik/src/testing/api.md

 // @public
 export function renderToString(rootNode: JSXNode, opts?: RenderToStringOptions): Promise<RenderToStringResult>;

-// Warning: (ae-forgotten-export) The symbol "SerializeDocumentOptions" needs to be exported by the entry point index.d.ts
-//
 // @public (undocumented)
-export interface RenderToStringOptions extends SerializeDocumentOptions, DocumentOptions {
+export interface RenderToStringOptions extends SerializeDocumentOptions {
     base?: string;
     fragmentTagName?: string;
     // Warning: (ae-incompatible-release-tags) The symbol "prefetchStrategy" is marked as @public, but its signature references "PrefetchStrategy" which is marked as @alpha